Cassiep1986/Fitness-Tracker/README.md

 - [Questions](#Questions)

 ## Installation
-This application has been deployed to the following [link](https://my-nosql-fitness-tracker.herokuapp.com/).
+This application has been deployed to the following link [(https://my-nosql-fitness-tracker.herokuapp.com/)].

 ## Usage